7 Silent Signs of High-Functioning Anxiety

 You worry excessively

 It’s normal to ruminate over things and have brief periods of worry.
-But if this is the mental state you experience 15-plus days a month for six months or more, you have an anxiety disorder, says Annie Wright, a licensed psychotherapist with a private practice in Berkeley, CA. Specifically, this could signal generalized anxiety disorder.
+But if this is the mental state you experience 15-plus days a month for six months or more, you have an anxiety disorder, says Annie Wright, a licensed psychotherapist with a private practice in Berkeley, California.
+Specifically, this could signal generalized anxiety disorder.
 Wright explains that such worries can run the gamut from your love life to your retirement savings.
 “And, often, the amount and intensity of the worry you have are likely disproportionate to the event itself.
 In other words, everything feels like a really big deal when perhaps it isn’t.”

 You can’t control your anxiety (but nobody realizes this)